-Prerequisite: Limited to BOT majors who have completed at least 12 units in the major

-Recommended Preparation: Keyboarding and computer skills as well as training in a variety of office procedures as required by most worksites 120 hours unpaid or 150 hours paid work experience per semester
+Prerequisite: Limited to BOT majors who have completed at least 12 units in the major Recommended Preparation: Keyboarding and computer skills as well as training in a variety of completed at least 12 units in the major Recommended Preparation: Keyboarding and computer skills as well as training in a variety of office procedures as required by most worksites 180 hours unpaid or 225 hours paid work experience per semester

-Work experience in an office setting.
 Occupational cooperative work experience credit may accrue at the rate of one to eight units per semester for a maximum total of sixteen units, and students must work 75 paid hours or 60 unpaid hours per unit earned.
 A student taking this course for 2 units must work 150 hours paid or 120 hours unpaid.
+CSU

-225 OFFICE WORK EXPERIENCE 3 UNITS

-Prerequisite: Limited to BOT majors who have completed at least 12 units in the major
+225 OFFICE WORK EXPERIENCE 3 UNITS Prerequisite: Limited to BOT majors who have